 Optimizing Your Freezer

-Speaking of slow cookers and Instant Pots, if you get a large one you can easily cook extra and freeze the rest, or you can do the same with stovetop items as well, especially if you have some large stock pots for soups and stews.
+Speaking of slow cookers and Instant Pots, if you get a large one, you can easily cook extra and freeze the rest.
+You can also do the same with stovetop items, especially if you have some large stock pots for soups and stews.

 Batch cooking also works well for dishes like tofu scrambles, seitan or tempeh stir-fries, pasta dishes or potato dishes, and anything else that will freeze.
 This could include staples such as rice and beans.
-These can be made early in the week and used throughout to quickly pull together a meal.
+These can be made early in the week and used throughout to pull together a meal quickly.

-If you’re going to use glass, be sure to leave 3/4 inch of space between the top of the food and the lid and use the sturdier version of glass containers.
+If you use glass, leave 3/4 inch of space between the top of the food and the lid, and use the sturdier version of glass containers.

 Optimizing Your Fridge